Alumni Regents

 Full Bio

-Prior to joining AlixPartners, LaVelle was an executive vice president at the PNC Financial Services Group.
+Prior to joining AlixPartners, Lavelle was an executive vice president at the PNC Financial Services Group.
 In that role, she led origination and structuring activities of the financial services advisory and banking platform.
 Her teams covered clients in the asset management, insurance, and leasing industries.
-During her career in finance, LaVelle also has been employed in the capital markets and investment banking divisions at Morgan Stanley, Citi Securities, and RBS/Greenwich Capital.
+During her career in finance, Lavelle also has been employed in the capital markets and investment banking divisions at Morgan Stanley, Citi Securities, and RBS/Greenwich Capital.

 Lavelle served as treasurer of the Northwestern Alumni Association’s Board of Directors from 2016 to 2018 and acted as an officer liaison to the Alumni Giving Committee.
 She also interviewed prospective students as an Alumni Admission Council volunteer.